Are you wondering: Is eggnog safe during pregnancy?

 - Prepare all foods properly, based on safety guidelines from the Center for Disease Control and the Food and Drug Administration.

-- Always wash hands thoroughly after preparing foods and before eating.
+- Always wash your hands thoroughly after preparing food and before eating.

 As we said, in the beginning, the answer isn’t a simple “yes” or “no” on drinking eggnog during pregnancy.

 The best person to ask is your doctor and then make the decision that is best for you and your baby.